jankatins/knitpy/README.md

 * refactor the parsing, so that it is line based
   - errors make more sense, because it knows the line ("block starting at line....")
 * add some traits for the default pdflatex/pandoc executeable, so they don't have to be in path
-* the final output has to configure the output plot types:
-  - pdf can't use svg, prefers pdf
-  - html can handle svg but not pdf...
 * the final output has to configure the "includeable" markup docs
   - html in html
   - latex in html?